SITCOMTN-128

 .

-This can work well for pure objects but can lead to inconsistent results when varying the search_radius
+This can work well for pure objects but introduces a dependence on the search_radius

 parameter.

-However, it is a common matcher so the results are included below but elect to pursue a more involed ellipse matcher.
+However, it is a common matcher so the results are included below but elect to pursue a more involved ellipse matcher outlined in [Liang et al., 2025].

-The ellipse matcher uses the position (RA, DEC) and shape parameters (A, B, \(\Theta\)) to model objects in both catalogs as ellipses and then require that there be overlap between the ground ellipse and space ellipse.
+The ellipse matcher uses the position (RA, DEC) and shape parameters (A, B, \(\Theta\)) to model objects in both catalogs as ellipses and then require that there be overlap between the ground ellipse and space ellipse in order for an object to be labelled as a blend.

 If there are multiple space ellipses overlapping with the same ground ellipse, that object is an unrecognized blend.